Korkman/macemu-appimage-builder/README.md

 ## Where will preferences be saved
 In your home directory.
 Unless…

-… you create directories named `SheepShaver.home` and `BasiliskII.home` within `macemuAppImages` and create symlinks `SheepShaverGUI.home` and `BasiliskIIGUI.home` pointing to the former.
+…you create directories named `SheepShaver.AppImage.home` and `BasiliskII.AppImage.home` within `macemuAppImages`.
 See [AppImage portable mode](https://docs.appimage.org/user-guide/portable-mode.html).

-## AppImage naming
-Their names are missing the .appImage suffix.
-This is so the GUIs can launch their emulator counterparts.
-It breaks convention, but doesn't change how they work.

 ## AppImage compatibility
-AppImages are portable Linux applications containing all the libraries required to run.
-Their only dependency is having FUSE available (which basically every sane Linux desktop environment has).
+AppImages are portable Linux applications containing all the libraries required to run[^2].
+Their only dependency is having FUSE available (which basically every sane Linux desktop environment has).[^3]
-More specifically, at the time of writing, this is FUSE2 opposed to FUSE3.
-FUSE3 support is [on its way](https://github.com/AppImage/AppImageKit/issues/877), though.
-Some users (e.g. Ubuntu 22.04) may need to manually install libfuse2 to run AppImages for now.

 ## If SheepShaver doesn't start
 Try running SheepShaver in a terminal to see constructive error messages.
 One common problem is that Linux by default disallows mmaps to start at address 0, which SheepShaver unfortunately requires. `sudo sysctl vm.mmap_min_addr=0` fixes this and will be attempted by the launcher scripts.
 To apply this fix permanently:
 ```
 echo "vm.mmap_min_addr=0" | sudo tee /etc/sysctl.d/10-mmap_min_addr-zero.conf
 ```
+and reboot.

 # Building your own